How to research before buying property

 You then want to head over to the government stats page and have a look at the postcode.
 Remember to have a look at levels of employment/benefit claimants, life expectancy and crime (more recent crime figures can be found on www.police.uk).
 All of this affects where you really want to live.

-Then lastly, you need to find out what local planning permission has been applied for, what is currently active, but may not have started yet, and who has been rejected recently.
+Then lastly planning.
+This is critical to research before buying property and a step that many forget.
+You need to find out what local planning permission has been applied for, what is currently active, but may not have started yet, and who has been rejected recently.

-The easiest place to find all this information out is on your local council website.
+The easiest place to find all this information is to look at your local council website.
 Remember with planning permission, that some people look to raise the value of there property by gaining permission yet never plan on exercising it.